hyperledger/web3j-openapi/README.md

 ### Why an OpenAPI generator
 As stated above, the Web3j-OpenAPI generator generates an OpenAPI project from a smart contract.
 Thus, providing a way to interact with the Etheruem blockchain using HTTP requests.

-Such generator is beneficial in the following way:
+Such generator is beneficial in the following ways:
 #### Making it easier to interact with the Ethereum blockchain:
-Interacting with the Ethereum blockchain before, required knowing a programming language beside, solidity, and then hardcoding the desired logic in that logic.
-This, makes it hard for people wishing to get involved in the smart contracts world and adds extra technical requirements aside from knowing the smart contracts language.
+Interacting with the Ethereum blockchain before required knowing a programming language besides solidity, and then hardcoding the desired logic.
+This, makes it hard for people wishing to get involved in the smart contracts world and adds extra technical requirements in addition to knowing the smart contracts language.
 #### Interact with smart contracts without code:
-Being able to generate an OpenAPI project from a smart contract and interacting with it using HTTP requests, eliminates the need to code any interactions to be able to send them to the blockchain.
-Thus, it is legitimate to say that using the Web3j-OpenAPI, it is possible to interact with the Ethereum blockchain using no code, besides solidity.
+Being able to generate an OpenAPI project from a smart contract and interacting with it using HTTP requests, eliminates the need to code any interactions and being able to send them to the blockchain.
+Thus, it is legitimate to say that the Web3j-OpenAPI lets you interact with the Ethereum blockchain using no code, besides solidity.

 ## Use cases
-An OpenAPI project can be generated using the following:
+An OpenAPI project can be generated using the following command:

 ```ssh
 $ epirus generate openapi -p com.helloworld -o . --abi helloworld.abi --bin helloworld.bin --name helloworld
 ```

-Then, the generated project can be using in the following ways:
+Then, the generated project can be used in the following ways:

-**Creates Gradle project that can be run using the application plugin:**
+**Creating a Gradle project that can be run using the application plugin:**
 ```ssh
 $ cd helloworld
 $ ./gradlew run // Starts the server exposing Helloworld.sol
 ...
 ```

-**Also, start the server using the ShadowJar:**
+**Starting the server using the ShadowJar:**
 ```ssh
 $ ./gradlew shadowJar // Create an executable JAR that starts the server
 $ java -jar helloworld-server-all.jar
 ...
 ```

-**Or, using the CLI:**
+**Using the CLI:**

 ```ssh
 $ ./gradlew installDist // Create an executable to start the server